RBHNirvana/RBHNirvana/README.md

 -->
 (He/Him)

-I am an undegraduate computer science student and I hope to eventually achieve dream job of becoming a software developer.
+I am an undegraduate software engineering student and I hope to eventually achieve dream job of becoming a software developer.